zxj719/leo_simulation/README.md

 You can also visualize the lidar scanning area, hope you enjoy it!

 ## 2.18 issue
-The problem is, we can't make the slam_toolbox publish the /map data Now, open another terminal,
+The problem is, we can't make the slam_toolbox publish the /map data.
+In other words, slam_toolbox fails to provide the map->odom transform.
+Now, open another terminal,
 ```bash
 ros2 topic list